Azure/open-service-broker-azure/docs/developing.md

 but the need for it arises from time to time, especially in the case that a new service module is being added to the broker.

-The Azure Service Broker employs the [dep](https://github.com/golang/dep) tool to manage dependencies.
+The Open Service Broker for Azure employs the [dep](https://github.com/golang/dep) tool to manage dependencies.
 Dep tracks developer intent (the dependencies you _want_) in a file called `Gopkg.toml`.
 How these intentions are resolved by the tool is tracked in a manifest called `Gopkg.lock`.